MCFpy/mcf/docs/source/index.rst

     pip install mcf

 For a smooth experience without conflicts with other packages, use a virtual environment based on conda.
 You can manage conda environments either via the command line or a graphical interface.
 The command line offers a compatible solution for all operating systems, making it our recommended choice.
 However, the graphical interface is more user-friendly.
+As an alternative, you may also create a new virtual environment directly from the ``environment.yml`` file available in our GitHub repository.

 If you prefer the command line, install conda as described `here <https://docs.conda.io/projects/conda/en/latest/user-guide/install/>`__.
 Next open your Anaconda Prompt (Windows) or terminal (macOS and Linux) and do the following: